MillenniumMachines/Milo-v1.5/docs/faq.md

 *[FMJ]: Full Metal Jacket

+---

+### Can I print the 3D printed parts out of Rainbow PLA / Orange PETG / Squeezy Cheese?
+You can do anything you want, it is your machine after all, but your choice of filament has a direct impact on the quality and accuracy of parts you will be able to make on Milo.

+The filament recommendations in the [BOM](./bom/sourcing_guide.md#printed-parts) are made for good reason - they have been tested by the design team over a long period of time and have been found to be stiff, strong and resilient where other filament choices were not.

+!!! warning
+    Using a different filament material will likely impact the strength and accuracy of your machine and this _could_ have safety implications.

+---

 ### Where are the STL files for the XY Gantry Plate and the Z Gantry Plate?

 There are none.
-This is a deliberate choice, as we strongly suggest new builds use machined plates - either from one of the [Kit suppliers](./bom/sourcing_guide.md#kits) or machined locally.
+This is a deliberate choice, as we strongly suggest new builds use machined plates - either from one of the [Kit suppliers](./bom/sourcing_guide.md#kits) or from another local source.

 These plates can be printed but their strength and accuracy will have a direct impact on the quality of parts you can produce with Milo, and they are the first two parts that should be upgraded to metal once you have the ability to make them.

-If you still want to print these, they can be extracted directly from the [CAD files](https://github.com/MilleniumMills/Millenium-Milo-v1.5/tree/main/CAD/).
+These parts can be extracted directly from the [CAD files](https://github.com/MilleniumMills/Millenium-Milo-v1.5/tree/main/CAD/) for local machining or printing.

+---

 ### Why no Ball-screws?

 Common ball-screw sizes just don't fit in the 4080 C-Beam that we use for the X,Y and Z axis mounts.
 We've looked high and low for a larger C-Beam that will fit them but can't find any.
 There are smaller 8 to 10mm ball-screws that do fit but they're expensive and will probably double the cost of the machine.

 There are user mods to convert the machine to ball-screws but this is pretty involved and involves grinding the ball-screw nuts to fit into the extrusion channels.
 Needless to say this isn't appropriate for a first Milo build :sweat_smile:

+---

 ### What Motors or Drivers should I use?